eProsima/DDS-Router/docs/rst/examples/change_domain_example.rst

 Allowed Topics
 --------------

-In this section are the :term:`Topics <Topic>` that the DDS Router will route from one Participant to the other.
+This section lists the :term:`Topics <Topic>` that the DDS Router will route from one Participant to the other.
-Topic ``HelloWorldTopic`` with datatype ``HelloWorld``, and ROS 2 topic ``rt/chatter`` with datatype ``std_msgs::msg::dds_::String_`` will be forwarded from one domain to the other, allowing different DDS domains to interact to each other.
+Topic ``HelloWorldTopic`` with datatype ``HelloWorld``, and ROS 2 topic ``rt/chatter`` with datatype ``std_msgs::msg::dds_::String_`` will be forwarded from one domain to the other, allowing different DDS domains to interact with each other.

 .. literalinclude:: ../../resources/examples/change_domain.yaml
     :language: yaml